Desktop Publishing Translation

 How Do We Perform DTP Translation?

 Our team of linguists is well-versed in the challenges of Desktop Publishing (DTP) translation.
-We provide cost-effective solutions by seamlessly integrating translation, DTP, and LSO (Linguistic Sign-Off) services, ensuring a final product that maintains the integrity of your message.
+We provide cost-effective solutions by seamlessly integrating translation, DTP, and LSO (Linguistic Sign-Off) solutions, ensuring a final product that maintains the integrity of your message.

 We achieve this by:

-• Adjusting translated content to fit within the design layout without compromising the original message.
+- Adjusting translated content to fit within the design layout without compromising the original message.

-• Reviewing and modifying elements like punctuation, currency, and date formats to match the conventions of the target country, ensuring cultural relevance.
+- Reviewing and modifying elements like punctuation, currency, and date formats to match the conventions of the target country, ensuring cultural relevance.

-• Maintaining control over every aspect of the process, preserving the original design while guaranteeing translation quality.
+- Maintaining control over every aspect of the process, preserving the original design while guaranteeing translation quality.

 Our personalised and cost-efficient solutions are tailored to your specific language needs, delivering ready-to-publish content that saves you time and effort.
 This allows you to focus on growing your business.
 We aim to be Your Language Department dedicated to all your linguist needs.
 Contact us today to see how we can assist, or upload your documents now for a free quotation.